dennislee928/dennis-s-note-vault/ietls sprint/Error log v4.md

 要寫成：

 - fluctuated around X before rising to Y
-    The percentage fluctuated around 58% to 72% between 2000 and 2 before it rose steadily to 90% in 2010.After that
+    The percentage fluctuated around 58% to 72% between 2000 and 2007 before it rose steadily to 90% in 2010.
+After that , it peaked at 98% in 2012 eventually.
 ---

 ## **【Tonight Drill — Section 2（12 題）】**